stccenter/CloudClassification/README.md

 1. Run each code block sequentially.
 2. Note when you run the "GPU available" block, you should see below if GPU is properly enabled.
    ![image](https://github.com/stccenter/CloudClassification/blob/main/Images/GPUEnabled.jpg)
-3. Please make sure to check your data path if you get an
+3. Please make sure to check your data path if you get an IOError in the below code block.
    ![image](https://github.com/stccenter/CloudClassification/blob/main/Images/LoadDataPath.png)